 In the last few years, Insurtechs have entered the market with smart innovative models.
 Benchmarking the business design of these start-ups gave us the opportunity to understand how they leverage the power of artificial intelligence within narrow domains (insurance for small business, microinsurance for milleniums...) or for specific processes (claim management, on demand product insurance, policies management ...).

-All these AI and data-centric models are within the reach of incumbents if they can drive innovation programs with AI savvy agile teams.
+All these machine learning and data-centric models are within the reach of incumbents if they can drive innovation programs with data science savvy agile teams.

 The use of health data in machine learning algorithms is a sensible matter as it relates to highly personal information.
 Regulations are strong and transparency is required.
 There is no doubt however that health insurers can find a way to leverage the value of data to enhance the service they offer to their clients while lowering the costs of services.